Home | Volume 49 | Article number 84

 Prevalence of complications: in our study, the prevalence of complications associated with diabetes gave negative results with 175 (58.3%) and positive results with 125 (41.7%).
 Women [93 (31%)] are more affected by complications than men [82 (27.3%)].
 Some T2DM patients have one or more complications at the same time.
 The age group most affected by complications is [51-60] with 55 (18.3%), followed by the (41-50) group with 41 (14%).
 In terms of degenerative complications, retinopathy accounts for 48 (16%), nephropathy for 12 (4%), neuropathy for 10 (3.3%), cardiovascular disease for 50 (16.7%), amnesia for 5 (1.7%), and 175 (58.3%) have no complications at all.
 The (61-70) age group has the highest percentage of retinopathy 19 (6.3%), nephropathy 4 (1.3%) and neuropathy 4 (1.3%), while the highest percentage of cardiovascular disease is found in the [51-60] age group 14 (4.6%), followed by the (61-70) age group 12 (4%) (Table 2).

 Factors associated with complications: our study focuses on the main factors that can promote chronic complications in T2DM patients, in particular age, gender, BP, genetic link, BMI, glycemia, HbA1c, lipid profile, physical activity, cigarette smoking, and regularity of treatment.
 Our research shows a highly significant relationship between complications and the age of T2DM, especially in the age groups [41-50] with AOR: 4.889 (1.717-13.921) (CI=95%) (p=0.003) (p<0.05); [51-60]: AOR: 3.216 (1.482-6.976) (CI = 95%) (p=0.003) (p<0.05); [61-70]: AOR: 2.619 (1.303-5.263) (CI=95%) (p=0.007) (p<0.05).
 Patients aged [41-70] years, had an increased risk of complications.
 There is no significant increase in risk for patients over 70 years.
 There was also a very significant relationship between complications and patients' BP, with AOR: 2.435 (1.521-3.897) (CI =95%) (p=0.000) (p<0.05).
 There was also a very strong significant relationship between chronic complications and the factor (lipid profile) with AOR: 4.954 (2.798-8.770) (CI=95%) (p=0.001) (p<0.05).
 Same finding between chronic complication and physic activity: AOR: 3.345 (1.342-7.245) (CI=95%) (p=0.014) (p<0.05).
 The existence of an important statistical link between complications and cigarette smoking has also been revealed with AOR: 0.166 (0.045-0.613) (CI=95%) (p=0.007) (p<0.05).
-On the other hand, our study revealed no statistically significant link between chronic complications and glycemia: [1.26-2] g/l with AOR: 1.31 (0.45-3.79) (CI=95%) (p=0.612) , [-3] g/l with AOR: 1.50 (0.39-3.80) (CI=95%) (p=0.324) and glycemia > 3 g/l with AOR: 1.37(0.51-3.69) (CI=95%) (p=0.527), nor complications and treatment regularity with AOR: 1.06 (0.75-1.86) (CI=95%) (p=0.556) and nor complications and BMI: [26-30] Kg/M2 with AOR: 1.37 (0.79-3.77) (CI=95%) (p=0.166) , and BMI > 30 Kg/ M2 With AOR: 1.52 (0.82-3.6) (CI=95%) (p=0.134) (Table 3).
+On the other hand, our study revealed no statistically significant link between chronic complications and glycemia: [1.26-2] g/l with AOR: 1.31 (0.45-3.79) (CI=95%) (p=0.612), [-3] g/l with AOR: 1.50 (0.39-3.80) (CI=95%) (p=0.324) and glycemia > 3 g/l with AOR: 1.37(0.51-3.69) (CI=95%) (p=0.527), nor complications and treatment regularity with AOR: 1.06 (0.75-1.86) (CI=95%) (p=0.556) and nor complications and BMI: [26-30] Kg/M2 with AOR: 1.37 (0.79-3.77) (CI=95%) (p=0.166) , and BMI > 30 Kg/M2 with AOR: 1.52 (0.82-3.6) (CI=95%) (p=0.134) (Table 3).
 According to our research, factors such as age, BP, physical activity, lipid profile and smoking appear to be predictive of the occurrence of complications.
 While glycemia, BMI, and regularity of treatment do not generate any complications.
 Complications associated with diabetes in T2DM patients are mainly influenced by age, the presence of hypertension and lipid problems, while physical activity is a protective factor.

 Discussion Up Down

 The main objective of our medical study is to assess the prevalence of chronic complications caused by diabetes and also to determine any significant links between these chronic complications and certain clinical and biological factors.
 In our case, BMI, gender, genetic link, glycemia, ancant for diabetes complications.
 Our research shows that 174 (58%) of T2DM patients have no chronic complications caused by diabetes, while 126 (42%) have complications as follows: retinopathy 48 (16%),d regularity of treatment BMI are not statistically significant in predicting complications associated with diabetes.
-While factors such as age, arterial hypertension (HTA), lipid profile and physical activity are statistically signifi nephropathy 12 (4%), neuropathy 12 (3%), cardiovascular disease 51 (17%) and amnesia 6 (2%) (Figure 1).
+While factors such as age, arterial hypertension (HTA), lipid profile and physical activity are statistically significant nephropathy 12 (4%), neuropathy 12 (3%), cardiovascular disease 51 (17%) and amnesia 6 (2%) (Figure 1).
 Cardiovascular diseases account for the largest percentage (17%).
 In our study, most T2DM patients with diabetes-related complications had diabetes for more or less a long time (10 years or more).
 In some cases, T2DM patients are even unaware of their condition, since in some cases diabetes is silent (asymptomatic), prolonging the course of the disease and worsening the diabetic patient's health.
 The HbA1c observed in T2DM patients generally remains high, representing complications (7.5%).
 The measurement of these parameters enables adequate follow-up during the medical management of diabetes.
 However, it is also necessary to monitor other cardiovascular risk factors.
 A UKPDS study shows that lowering BP in T2DM, combined with glycemic control, significantly reduces the risk of macroangiopathic and microangiopathic complications.
 The appearance of complications depends on the duration of diabetes and the intensity of hyperglycemia.
 Arterial hypertension and, more generally, cardiovascular risk factors (overweight, increased blood lipid levels, smoking) can also be factors in the aggravation of microangiopathies [7].
 Age, HTA, and lipid profile are strong predictors of diabetes-related complications.

 Physical activity is associated with reduced risk, highlighting its importance in managing T2DM.
 Interestingly, smoking appears to correlate with lower odds of complications, which may require further investigation into confounding factors or biases.
 Other parameters like gender, BMI, glycemia levels, genetic links, and treatment regularity do not show significant associations in this dataset.
 This analysis emphasizes the need for targeted interventions based on age, hypertension management, and lifestyle modifications, particularly physical activity.
 Good control of HbA1c, treatment of hypertension, and the implementation of hygienic-dietary measures will limit the risk of microangiopathies and delay their aggravation.
 However, there is no HbA1c threshold below which there is no risk of diabetic complications [8].
 Cardiovascular disease (17% in our case) is considered the most lethal pathology of T2DM [9].
 Patients with poorly controlled diabetes frequently develop micro and macrovascular complications and evidence from large controlled clinical studies suggests that intensive glycemic control can significantly reduce their risk of development and/or progression [10].
 Until recently, the predominant focus of diabetes treatment has been on lowering HbA1c levels.
 However, control of fasting hyperglycemia alone is insufficient to obtain optimal glycemic control as evidence suggests that reducing postprandial plasma excursion is as important, or perhaps more important for achieving desired glycemic targets [11].
 Diabetic retinopathy remains silent for many years.
 It only becomes symptomatic when complications arise.
 In our case, retinopathy accounted for 84 (16%), with only one case of blindness [12].